hemangsk/hemangsk.github.io/_posts/2017-03-24-coala-pre-application-journal.md

 The major aim is to provide meaningful and useful  “Analysis of Analysis” in coala-html.
 Apart from it, coala-html can use some more of the Material Design.
 The Card Views for Results, and better colors in syntax highlighting.

  That’s all folks!

+ I'm constantly working towards refinement and redesign of these ideas, If you, my precious reader, think I can improve in the choice of tools, approaches towards solutions, please do get in touch, I'm always up on Gitter, and I go by the username @hemangsk in General coala Chatroom.